veracityidinc/gwt-polymer-elements/README.md

 [Platinum](https://elements.polymer-project.org/browse?package=platinum-elements) and
 [Vaadin](https://vaadin.com/elements) collections, but more might be added in the future.

- The library has been generated using the Vaadin [gwt-api-generator](https://github.com/veracityid/gwt-api-generator), an utility able to inspect polymer webcomponents and emit GWT Java code.
+ The library has been generated using the [gwt-api-generator](https://github.com/veracityid/gwt-api-generator), an utility able to inspect polymer webcomponents and emit GWT Java code.

  Because Polymer differentiates between collections, gwt-polymer-elements classes are prefixed with the same prefixes (_Iron, Paper, Vaadin_), in order to easily refer to the original web component, and to easily find the documentation related with it.